-- 6. Data ref ENTRY in FILE longer than entry and LOADPARM LET not set - What happened: You have a data entry called ENTRY already loaded.
+- What happened: You have loaded so much software that the loader tables have completely filled up.
+This is an extremely unlikely failure. - What to do: Inform your Support Team.
+If you are loading FORTRAN it may be possible to suppress many of the entry points with the object file editor MODIFY (see User Notes 32 and 96). - 5.
+Data ref ENTRY in FILE longer than entry and LOADPARM LET not set - What happened: You have a data entry called ENTRY already loaded.
 A reference to ENTRY has been found in FILE which expects the length of ENTRY to be bigger than it actually is.
 Since you have not specifically permitted this situation (by the command LOADPARM LET), it is treated as a fatal error.
 See table in Note 1. - What to do: You could set LOADPARM LET but this is potentially very dangerous since you may start overwriting other areas of store.
 This is one of the classic ways of getting address errors which are very difficult to trace.
-If you are using FORTRAN and the problem is mismatching common areas then you are probably using LOADPARM MIN or using PRELOAD.
+If you are using FORTRAN and the problem is mismatching COMMON areas then you are probably using LOADPARM MIN or using PRELOAD.
 In both, the first file with a data reference to ENTRY will cause it to be created with the length specified in the file.
 If this is not the maximum length for ENTRY then at some point this error will occur.
 You should always ensure that the longest reference gets loaded first.
-If you are not a FORTRAN user then the best plan is to modify the software so that data entries and their references have the same length.
+If you are not a FORTRAN user then the best plan is to modify the software so that data entries and their references have the same length. - 6.
+Load initiated by dynamic call to ENTRY failed

-7. Load initiated by dynamic call to ENTRY failed
+What happened: Your program made a dynamic call to ENTRY but the load failed.

-- What happened: Your program made a dynamic call to ENTRY but the load failed. - What to do: There will be an error message immediately following this message which will give the reason for the failure.
-The most common is that the loader could not find a particular entry point. - 8.
-Attempt to call unsatisfied ref ENTRY - What happened: A previous search for ENTRY failed but as LOADPARM LET was set the reference was made unresolved.
+What to do: There will be an error message immediately before or after this message which will give the reason for the failure.
+The most common is that the loader could not find a particular entry point.
+This message is also generated after an attempt to call an external procedure with the wrong number of parameters or parameter bytes, after loading with LOADPARM LET.

+7. Attempt to call unsatisfied ref ENTRY

+- What happened: A previous search for ENTRY failed but as LOADPARM LET was set the reference was made unresolved.
 You have tried to call it. - What to do: Depends whether you expected the failure.
 You could provide a dummy entry point or use one of the alias facilities if you must persist.
-It would be better however to provide the expected software. - 9.
-Inconsistent directory entry for ENTRY - What happened: When the loader searched for ENTRY it was not loaded but a reference to it was found in one of the directories in the search list.
+It would be better however to provide the expected software.

+8. Inconsistent directory entry for ENTRY

+- What happened: When the loader searched for ENTRY it was not loaded but a reference to it was found in one of the directories in the search list.
 When the loader loaded the file which the directory said contained ENTRY it found that it wasn't there at all.
 This can happen when an object file is recompiled with different entries but the directory in which it is inserted is not updated.
 (Note that if you recompile an object file which is inserted in to your active directory then the active directory is automatically updated.) - What to do: Find out which directory is inconsistent by repeating the load with monitoring turned on.
-If it's one of your own directories then update it, if it's a system directory e.g. ERCLIB, CONLIB, SUBSYS etc. then tell the Advisory Service who will notify the relevant person otherwise send a TELL message or MAIL to the directory owner suggesting politely that the directory requires updating!
+If it's one of your own directories then update it, if it's a system directory for example ERCLIB, CONLIB, SUBSYS etc. then tell your Support Team who will notify the relevant person otherwise send a MAIL message to the directory owner suggesting politely that the directory requires updating!